b3h3moth/UnixCentric/doc/biblio.md

 # UnixCentric Bibliography

+The list include all the books which have been useful for the writer, that any Unix Developer should read at least once in his or her life.

 ## Unix Systems Programming

 * **Advanced Programming in the UNIX Environment**. *Richard Stevens*, *Stephen A.Rago* (`O'Reilly, 2013, 3rd`)